Future of Education (FoE): Connecting the Dots between Education and Employment

 Now is the time to hit the reset button and connect the dots between education and employment.
 Primarily, our integrated ecosystem of frameworks needs to be created around these four pillars:

-- Curriculum Redesign: Curriculum needs to be driven by the skills required for the future, and the market needs.
+- Curriculum Redesign: The curriculum needs to be driven by the skills required for the future, and the market needs.
 It should also be flexible enough to accommodate hyper-personalized learning.

 - Hybrid Instruction Delivery Model: It would involve redesigning the existing classroom spaces and implementing technology for enablement.